Scaffloat is a small company in Cornwall that has struck upon a brilliant idea, pontoons made from scaffolding.

 It might even be possible to use them as low-cost bridging pontoons, built on demand from a kit of parts held at readiness.

 The same company has also developed the Workfloat using the same basic approach.
-The workboat has unique features, it can fold for easy towing and fits inside a standard 40ft ISO container.
+The workboat has unique features, it can fold for easy towing and fits inside a standard 40ft (ca. 12 m) ISO container.

 Watch this great video.

-These have great potential, again, in support of general engineering tasks and as a mobile bridging pontoon.
+These have great potential, again, supporting general engineering tasks and as a mobile bridging pontoon.

 More fantastic British engineering and ingenuity